Sairyss/domain-driven-hexagon/README.md

 - [SOLID Principles](https://en.wikipedia.org/wiki/SOLID)
 - [Software Design Patterns](https://refactoring.guru/design-patterns/what-is-pattern)

-And many other sources (more links below in every chapter).
+And many others (more links below in every chapter).

 Before we begin, here are the PROS and CONS of using a complete architecture like this: